top of page

 STATE OFFICERS

 Section 1.
 The State Officers of the Association shall be President, Vice President, the remaining elected State Officers will hold the title of State Officer Representatives.
-The HOSA State Advisor shall serve as the Executive Treasurer.
+In the first new officer team meeting, officers will discuss and determine roles within the team focusing on aspects of the HOSA creed, core values, mission, and strategic plan, i.e. Community Service Chair.

 Section 2.
 Officer Candidates: